Bolin97/GongBU/README.md

 This project uses plain text to transfer data between the client and the server, which includes the username, password, and dataset.
 The password is hashed before being stored in the database, but the dataset is stored in plain text.

-If you need to use the platform in open networks, please secure the database and secure the connections with SSL manually, this is not what we can provide.
+If you need to use the platform in open networks, please secure the database and secure the connections with SSL manually, this is not what we can provide (by changing the nginx config under the proxy folder, all requests in production goes through nginx).
 However, so long as SSL is enabled and the database is secured, equipped with other measures that are implemented by us, the platform should be secure.

 ### 📜 License Issues